+Accounting is the language of business in that it captures, organizes, and presents financial information in a standardized way.
 The accounting program focuses on the process of analyzing, recording, communicating, and interpreting financial information about economic entities for the purpose of external and internal reporting and decision making.
 Our students integrate knowledge from other disciplines within the school: management, economics and computer information systems, to enter into organizations with both a functional and enterprise perspective.

 Build a solid foundation of accounting concepts, skills, and practical applications to prepare yourself for a wide array of professional opportunities.

 This major provides students with the ability to:

 - Demonstrate knowledge of and application of accounting principles and procedures,